 Keep in Mind the Structure

-If you are writing a rhetorical analysis, it does not matter you should forget about introduction, body part and conclusion.
-Your essay needs this part as well as each of them have to be analyzed.
+If you are writing a rhetorical analysis, it does not matter you should forget about an introduction, body part, and conclusion.
+Your essay needs this part, as well as each of them, have to be analyzed.
 Clearly identify the text or document you plan to analyze in your paper.
 If it’s an artwork, you have to analyze it too.

 A Few Words About Thesis Statement